drachtio/drachtio-fn-b2b-sugar/README.md

 # drachtio-fn-b2b-sugar

-Various utility functions that build on [drachtio-srf B2BUA](https://drachtio.org/api#srf-create-b2bua).
+A selection of useful and reusable functions dealing with common [B2BUA](https://drachtio.org/api#srf-create-b2bua) scenarios for the [drachtio](https://drachtio.org) SIP server.

-### simring
+## simring

+A common need is to do a simultaneous ring of multiple SIP endpoints in response to an incoming call, connecting the caller to the first answering device and terminating the other requests.

-A forking outdial B2BUA that connects the caller to the first endpoint that answers.
+This function provides a forking outdial B2BUA that connects the caller to the first endpoint that answers.

 ##### basic usage
 In basic usage, the exported `simring` function acts almost exactly like [Srf#createB2BUA](https://drachtio.org/api#srf-create-b2bua), except that you pass an array of sip URIs rather than a single sip URI.